-When driving south from Landshut, I tried to avoid the Autobahn.
-After a couple of hours through South Bavaria, I arrived in Mittenwald.
-A lovely Bavarian town known for their Facade paintings on homes, and the Karwendel mountain peaks as a backdrop.
+When traveling south from Landshut, I tried to avoid the Autobahn, so I took on a quaint country road.
+After a couple of hours driving through South Bavaria, I arrived in Mittenwald.

 I found a neat B&B not far from the town center.
-Parking was not a problem near the house, I just left my car there for three days and walked everywhere.
-I had a wonderful view to the Karwendel mountains from my balcony.
+Parking was not a problem near the guest house, I just left my car at the curb for three days and walked everywhere.

-The best picture opportunity I had one morning of St. Peter and Paul (left), when I was making my Bakery run to Cafe Obermarkt in Mittenwald (red facade on the right)
+The best picture opportunity I had one morning of St. Peter and Paul church (left), when I was making my Bakery run to Cafe Obermarkt in Mittenwald (red facade to the right

-Mittenwald’s surroundings are also a paradise for holidays in Bavaria.
-A variety of landscapes attracts cyclists, hikers and families that enjoy the rocky Karwendel mountain peaks.
+The Mittenwald surroundings are also a paradise for vacationers in Bavaria. there is a variety of landscapes that attracts cyclists, hikers and families that enjoy the rocky Karwendel mountain peaks.

-Redesigned, the historic center radiates with a giant violin and raft, small streams and squares.
-The violin making and health resort in Upper Bavaria is bursting with history.
+Redesigned, the historic center radiates with a giant Violin, I saw small streams and squares throughout the town.
+The Violin making in Mittenwald is bursting with history.

 At the first evening I walked to the city center.
 I noticed the sun giving an interesting reflection off the mountain

 I loved walking and sitting outside for coffee and cake.
 I admired the streetscape and painted homes.
 I ate a Topfenknödel dish in Mittenwald.